seyon123/FindingWaldo/README.md

 # FindingWaldo
-A  program that finds waldo given a image to find and the search image
+A  program that finds Waldo given a image to find and the search image to search in